tasket/wyng-backup/doc/Wyng_User_Reference.md

 (i.e. a backup archive) is the most recent update, and so they are vulnerable to rollback attacks that replace your current archive with an older version (in Wyng this is related to replay attacks, but not downgrade attacks).
-Wyng guards against such attacks by checking that the time encoded in your locally cached archive.ini isn't newer than the one in the archive itself on the destination; Wyng also displays the last archive modification time whenever you access it.
+Wyng guards against such attacks by checking that the time and counters encoded in your locally cached archive.ini aren't newer than the one in the archive itself on the destination; Wyng also displays the last archive modification time whenever you access it.